1010 W. Garden Street

 Find a Lawyer for Heroin Possession in Pensacola, FL

-Were you or your loved one recently arrested in Florida for allegedly possessing heroin?
+Were you or your loved one recently arrested in Florida for possessing heroin?
 You should immediately contact Terrezza Law for help possibly getting criminal charges reduced or dismissed.

 John Terrezza is a Pensacola drug crimes attorney serving communities throughout Escambia County and Santa Rosa County.
 In addition to defending clients against the initial criminal charges, he also helps clients with criminal appeals and expunction matters.